 A native of Knoxville, Jimmy began his career at Pilot Corporation in 1976.
 In 1980, he was named vice president of sales, development and operations.
 At that time, Pilot operated 100 convenience stores with annual fuel sales of about 125 million gallons.
 Pilot opened its first travel center in 1981, and by 1996 – the same year Jimmy was named president and chief executive officer – the company operated 96 travel centers and 50 convenience stores and its total gallon sales had reached 1.2 billion.
 Pilot Corporation attained yet another milestone in 2001 when it joined with Marathon Ashland Petroleum LLC to form Pilot Travel Centers LLC.

-In 2010, Pilot Travel Centers LLC joined with Flying J Inc. In 2012, Pilot Flying J acquired Western Petroleum and the majority ownership of Maxum Petroleum and in 2013 formed Maxum Enterprises LLC, d/b/a Pilot Logistics Services.
+In 2010, Pilot Travel Centers LLC joined with Flying J Inc. to form a combined network of more than 550 travel centers.
+In 2012, Pilot Flying J acquired Western Petroleum and the majority ownership of Maxum Petroleum and in 2013 formed Maxum Enterprises LLC, d/b/a Pilot Logistics Services.
 In 2014, Pilot Logistics Services merged with Thomas Petroleum to form Pilot Thomas Logistics.
-Pilot Flying J is one of the top 10 privately held companies in the United States and employs more than 28,000 team members.
-The Pilot Flying J network provides customers with access to more than 70,000 parking spaces for trucks, 4,800 showers and 5,000 diesel lanes featuring DEF at the pump.

-Jimmy’s civic involvement includes service on the board of directors of Anderson Media Corporation.
+Jimmy’s civic involvement includes service on the board of directors of Anderson Media Corporation and the American Federation for Children (AFC).
 He also has served on the boards of the United Way of Greater Knoxville, Lakeshore Park in Knoxville and the National Association of Truck Stop Operators (NATSO).
 In addition, he served as honorary chair of the Boys & Girls Clubs of Cleveland campaign committee and as campaign chair for Knox Area Rescue Ministries and United Way of Greater Knoxville.